manhattan-beach-dune-restoration-project - DSC02530

 The Work

-This restoration project will remove non-native plants and replace them with native vegetation by seeding and planting.
-TBF will install sand fencing and biomimicry stakes to help capture and retain sand.
-Collectively, the plants, fencing and stakes will slow the wind and allow windblown sand to accumulate.
-In doing so, this project enhances habitat, provides for wildlife, and creates affordable natural infrastructure that will protect Manhattan Beach from climate change related sea level rise.
-Symbolic post and rope fencing will provide pathways through the dunes and educational signage will be used to highlight the need for, and benefits of, the project.
+This restoration effort removes non-native plants and replaces them with native vegetation by seeding and planting.
+TBF installed sand fencing and biomimicry stakes to help capture and retain sand.
+Collectively, the plants, fencing, and stakes slow the wind and allow windblown sand to accumulate.
+In doing so, habitat is enhanced for biodiversity and wildlife, and affordable natural infrastructure is created that will protect Manhattan Beach from climate change-related sea level rise.
+Symbolic posts and rope fencing provide pathways through the dunes and educational signage is used to highlight the needs and benefits of the effort.

 Developing a Model for the Region

-This demonstration site will serve as a model for the region, showing that heavy recreational use of beaches and meaningful habitat restoration are not incompatible goals.
-It will evaluate “soft” nature-based, low-cost living shoreline protection from sea level rise and storms, while providing public benefits and enhancing natural resource values.
+This demonstration site serves as a model for the region, showing that heavy recreational use of beaches and meaningful habitat restoration are not incompatible goals.
+It evaluates “soft” nature-based, low-cost living shoreline protection from sea level rise and storms while providing public benefits and enhancing natural resource values.

 A Look into the Future

-Click through to view before photos of the site prior to project implementation followed by artistic perspective renderings of the restored native dune habitat planned for the project site.
-These renderings were developed by RIOS design collective and help visualize what the site could look like 5 years after project implementation.
+Click through to view photos of the site before its implementation, followed by artistic perspective renderings of the restored native dune habitat planned for the site.
+These renderings were developed by RIOS design collective and help visualize what the site could look like 5 years after its implementation.

 Restoration Goals